AdaCore/Ada_Drivers_Library/examples/MicroBit/buttons/README.md

 Code
 ====

-To know if a button is pressed or not, we will use the procedure `State` of the `MicroBit.Buttons` package.
+To know if a button is pressed or not, we will use the function `State` of the `MicroBit.Buttons` package.

 ```ada